Gasoline FAQ - Part 3 of 4

 leaded fuel, due to the significant reduction in deposits from modern

-unleaded gasolines.
+unleaded gasoline.
 If premium unleaded petrol containing relatively

-high levels of aromatics is used, some carburetted engines from the 1960s
+high levels of aromatics is used, some carbureted engines from the 1960s

 may experience spark plug fouling, however most vehicle manufacturers